 Possible Points Need Practice Good Job Excellent Work ••• ••• (0-1 Point) (2-3 Points) (4-5 Points) Content Not enough information Provides most important Provides all necessary provided in responses and information in responses information in responses often does not use correct and some of the time uses and most of the time uses vocabulary. correct vocabulary. correct vocabulary.
-Skill: Speaking More than 6 mistakes saying words; needs guessing more than 3 times.
-Not more than 5 mistakes saying words; needs guessing on 1-2 words or sentences.
-Not more than 2 mistakes saying words; needs no guess about meaning.
-Oral Fluency Speaks mostly in phrases, individual words; many Sometimes speaks in Speaks in complete pauses. complete sentences; several pauses. sentences; a couple pauses okay.
-Students must re eceive at least 10 points to mov ve on Possible Points:/ 15
+Skill: Speaking More than 6 mistakes Not more than 5 mistakes Not more than 2 mistakes saying words; needs saying words; needs saying words; needs no guessing more than 3 times. guessing on 1-2 words or guess about meaning. sentences.
+Oral Fluency Speaks mostly in phrases, Sometimes speaks in Speaks in complete individual words; many complete sentences; several sentences; a couple pauses pauses. pauses. okay.

-Students must receive at least 10 points to move on
+\Students must receive at least 10 points to move on

+Possible Points: \\\\ / 15

+Tutor Comments:

-Tutor Comments: □ Congratulations!
-Keep going. ☐ Work on this more.
+□ Congratulations!
+Keep going.

 You have successfully completed this SDLA and are ready to continue to the next.

 You have not yet mastered this SDLA.
 It is recommended that you complete it again.

-Tutor Signature: Date:
+Tutor Signature: \\\\\

-Revised on 5/12/2021
+□ Work on this more.

+Date: